apache/druid/docs/content/tutorials/tutorial-delete-data.md

 For this tutorial, we'll assume you've already downloaded Apache Druid (incubating) as described in the [single-machine quickstart](index.html) and have it running on your local machine.

-Completing [Tutorial: Configuring retention](../tutorials/tutorial-retention.html) first is highly recommended, as we will be using retention rules in this tutorial.

 ## Load initial data

 In this tutorial, we will use the Wikipedia edits data, with an indexing spec that creates hourly segments.
 This spec is located at `quickstart/tutorial/deletion-index.json`, and it creates a datasource called `deletion-tutorial`.